superboubek/QMVC/README.md

 ## Citation

 Please cite the following paper in case you are using this code:
->**Mean value coordinates for quad cages in 3D** *Jean-Marc theiry, Pooran Memari and Tamy Boubekeur.* ACM Transactions on Graphics (Proc.
+>**Mean value coordinates for quad cages in 3D** *Jean-Marc Thiery, Pooran Memari and Tamy Boubekeur.* ACM Transactions on Graphics (Proc.
 SIGGRAPh Asia 2018), art.
 29, 2018

 ## License